apache/cordova-coho/docs/app-hello-world-release-process.md

     Do the same things regarding announcements as described in cadence-release-process, where they make sense.

 ## Close JIRA Issue
- * Double check that the issue has comments that record the steps you took
+ * Double check that the issue includes comments that record the steps you took
  * Mark it as fixed

 ## Finally: